 Most people that start a keto diet plan find that they have some intense cravings for sugar in the beginning, but will dissipate after a few weeks.
 Even the seasoned low carber will tell you that they have cravings every once in a while, sometimes burning inside them so deep they want to give up to temptation.
 That’s where sweeteners come in, where you can make or bake things you usually can’t eat.

 Of course, you will have to watch out because most things that say “carb free” actually still contain carbs.
-Make sure you take the net carbs of any sweetener into consideration when writing out your ketogenic diet plan.
+Make sure you take the net carbs of any impacting sweetener into consideration when tracking your macros.

 Types of Sweeteners